ishiyeahman/rishplot/README.md

 # rishplot on Python
+rishplot is a Python library for creating complex, customized subplots in Matplotlib using a simple, intuitive syntax.

 This is a library for visualize your graph, more better.
 In addition, you can easier plot graphs even though it was complex such as multiple graph, has a variety figure size.